-1. Assessment
+- 1. Assessment

+- A. Assessments shall be completed and/or updated in order to provide support for determinations of Medical Necessity for Specialty Mental Health Services (SMHS).
+Approvals or re-approvals for SMHS may not be based on any other criteria than Medical Necessity, as described by the California Code of Regulations (CCR) and as further described by Department of Health Care Services and Tulare County policy and procedure.

-- A. Initial Assessment: Contractor shall complete an initial assessment to establish medical necessity for all consumers requesting specialty mental health services within fourteen (14) days for adults, and twenty-one (21) calendar days for minors from the consumer's initial visit.
-The Assessment must be completed in the format designated by the MHP and must be completed and signed by a Licensed Practitioner of the Healing Arts (LPHA) and the consumer and/or guardian, if appropriate. - B. Assessment Update: As clinically indicated, with best practice being at least annually, a reassessment of key indicators of the client's condition will be performed and documented within the chart, particularly, reassessment will gather information the required to determine if the clinical symptoms, behaviors, and impairments necessary to support medical necessity for Specialty Mental Health Services are present or not.
+- B. Initial Assessment: Contractor shall complete an initial assessment to establish medical necessity for all consumers requesting specialty mental health services within fourteen (14) days for adults, and twenty-one (21) calendar days for minors from the consumer's initial visit.
+The Assessment must be completed in the format designated by the MHP and must be completed and signed by a Licensed Practitioner of the Healing Arts (LPHA).

+- C. Assessment Update: As clinically indicated, with best practice being at least annually and/or when clinically significant changes occur in the client's status/condition (e.g. diagnosis change, medical necessity changes), a re-assessment of key indicators of the client's condition will be performed and documented within the chart.
+Particularly, reassessment will gather information the required to determine if the clinical symptoms, behaviors, and impairments necessary to support medical necessity for Specialty Mental Health Services are present or not.

+- D. Content of Assessments shall address the following minimum items and may include additional items described in Tulare County policy and procedure:

+- 1. In order to provide enough information to support a conferred diagnosis and medical necessity determination, providers must at least address the following areas:

+- a) Presenting Problem

+- b) Relevant conditions and psychosocial factors affecting the beneficiary's physical health

+- c) Mental Health History

+- d) Medical History

+- e) Medications

+- f) Substance Exposure/Substance Use

+- g) Client Strengths

+- h) Risks, including trauma